 Census tract level information in the STF3 files of the 1990 decennial census for all fifty states plus the District of Columbia are our primary data.
 We use census data rather than tax return data because the census reports geocodes down to the tract level while we can only obtain state identifiers with the tax data.
 Tract codes enable us not only to identify center city versus suburban areas, but to identify specific communities in the suburbs.
-The added location detail is critical when examining finer spatial distributions within an individual metropolitan area.
-And, the census data report most of the crucial elements - including the distributions of house value and family income, along with certain demographics - needed to compute reasonably accurate estimates of the tax benefit.
+The added location detail is critical when examining finer

-We start by computing the distribution of household income among home owners at the tract house prices.
+&lt;sup>3We have conveniently abstracted from how many housing dollars on which a home owning family receives a subsidy.
+A change in the tax treatment of owner-occupied housing might affect house values.
+Since we measure the subsidy on a per dollar basis, we exclude the possibility that there is a second order effect through changes in house prices.
 This is done for two reasons.
 First, as noted in the Introduction, determining exactly how a change in the subsidy would be capitalized into house values is beyond the scope of this paper.
 Second, any change in house price would only increase the magnitudes of our estimates.
 For example, if the benefit to owner-occupied housing were reduced, house prices might also fall, further decreasing the subsidy.